Bartolinnni/React-TVShow/README.md

 # TV-show react app
 https://react-tv-show-ten.vercel.app/

 This is my first serious React App.
 It allows to check an average rating of every TV-show.
-The app firstly display currently the most popular TV-show due to API.
+The app firstly display currently the most popular TV-show due to API https://www.themoviedb.org/.

 This project goes over all of the fundamentals of React including
 - Components